 Aegrotat.
-This report may be given by the college of registration to a student within ten courses of completing his or her degree program who has completed at least 60% of the coursework but because of illness has been unable to complete the whole course, and who would not otherwise be able to convocate.
-It represents credit for the course, but carries no numerical equivalent and no grade point value, and is not included in the GPA calculation.
+This standing may be granted by the college of registration, based on medical evidence or similar, to a student within five courses (5 X 0.5 FCEs) of completing his or her degree program, or within 2 courses (2 X 0.5 FCEs) of completing a certificate program, who has completed at least 60% of the coursework but because of illness has been unable to complete the whole course, and who would not otherwise be able to convocate.
+AEG is assigned by the college of registration upon approval of a student's petition.
+It carries credit for the course but is not included in the GPA calculation.
+The petition for AEG standing should be made to the student's home college within 60 days of the final grade being posted to ACORN.